We will now further elaborate the theory of wholeness, especially in relation to quantum theory.

 So it seems that BOHM's theory of the Implicate Order is a bit different from his theory of hidden variables.
 The latter theory is meant to be a genuine physical theory, and BOHM proposes experiments which could reveal the sub-quantum level.
 These experiments must involve very short time intervals and high energies, which present technology probably cannot yet realize.
 One of the interesting features of the theory is that it could show a way out of some problems concerning infinities which seem to be inherent in the current quantum theory.

 I get the impression that it is perhaps too early trying to set up a full-fledged sub-quantum theory (but of course everybody should be free to embark on such an enormous endeavour).
 For the time being it is perhaps more fruitful to develop the second part of BOHM's book about the Implicate Order (instead of the theory of hidden variables), as he himself has done in 1987 in a book called Science, Order, and Creativity, with co-author David PEAT.
-We ourselves will, in the present document, give a qualitative account of BOHM's theory of hidden variables (in which some foreknowledge of quantum mechanics is perhaps necessary, in order to be able to follow that account).

 The rest of the coming documents will, however, be devoted to the theory of the Implicate Order (which will accordingly be more speculative and informal), and especially its relation with the Neoplatonic metaphysics of Plotinus, as he has laid it down in his Enneads in the third century.